cmac77/synthetic_multivar_tools/README.md

 ## Example Figures
 **1. A user specified geometry determines centroid placement**
 ![Three Clusters on One Level](results/figures/demo_three_clusters_no_data.png) **2.
-Same figure as above but with synthetic data specified by an optional distrbution overlayed**
+Same figure as above but with synthetic data specified by an optional parameterized distrbutions overlayed**
 ![Three Clusters on One Level](results/figures/demo_three_clusters.png) **3.
 A user specified geometry determines multilevel centroid placement***
 ![Three Clusters on One Level](results/figures/demo_two_level_clusters_no_data.png) **4.
-Same figure as above but with synthetic data specified by an optional distrbution overlayed**
+Same figure as above but with synthetic data specified by an optional parameterized distrbutions overlayed**
 ![Three Clusters on One Level](results/figures/demo_two_level_clusters.png)

 ## Directory Structure